anika253/convocationPortal123/README.md

 # 🗂️ Convo Portal

 A full-stack web application to simplify and streamline academic communication between students and faculty.
-It allows secure document sharing, organized dashboards, and planned chatbot integration — all within a responsive interface.
+It enables secure document sharing, role-based dashboards, and includes an integrated Gemini-powered chatbot — all within a responsive and modern interface.

 ---